 What is social listening?
 What benefits does it bring?
-Why brands get involved in social listening?
-How to start?
-As a company that provides one of the most advanced and precise tools for monitoring and understanding online media, we can give you a few tips in the subject.
+Why do brands get involved in social listening?
+Where to start?
+As a company that provides one of the most advanced and precise tools for monitoring and understanding online media, we can offer a few tips.
 Read our beginner’s guide and get the answers to these and many more questions.
-With real life examples and a quick tutorial, too.

 Table of contents